qutip/qutip/doc/guide/guide-measurement.rst

 which represent spin-1/2 particles with their spin pointing either up or down along the z-axis.

-There are two ways to do measurements:
+There are two ways to do measurements.

-- We choose what to measure by selecting a *measurement operator*.
+  In the first one, we choose what to measure by selecting a *measurement operator*.
 For example, we could select :func:`~qutip.sigmaz` which measures the z-component of the spin of a spin-1/2 particle, or :func:`~qutip.sigmax` which measures the
   x-component: